Strategy: The Apostolic Cycle

 Sing to God

-For each of the activities that contribute to developing leaders to start and strengthen churches, how can we implement it in our churches?
+For each activity that develops leaders to start and strengthen churches, how will we implement it in our churches?

 Train Leaders